leonmuchoki/pharmacist-frontend/README.md

 a checkout system for a pharmacy or chemist

 ## Approach
 -this is the front-end app.
-There is a backend developed in node js.
--there is an api folder in src folder.
+-There is a backend developed in node js: https://github.com/leonmuchoki/pharmacist-backend -there is an api folder in src folder.
 It currently points to localhost:8081.
 You can update to the port your api running at.

 ## Technologies Used